wmandai/workice-docs/docs/source/install.rst

 The zipped file includes all dependencies.
 The following steps shows how to install Workice CRM;

+Shared hosting with cpanel (Sub Domain)
+""""""""""""""""""""""""""""""""""""""""""""""""""""""
+..
+TIP:: Use this method only if you want to install Workice on a sub domain e.g crm.yourdomain.com

+The steps below shows how you can install workice to be accessible via a sub domain e.g **https://crm.your domain.com**

+ - Create a folder inside **public_html or www** e.g **workice** and upload your downloaded files into the folder (Make sure it includes hidden files e.g .env)
+ - Go to sub domains on your cpanel dashboard and create a sub domain
+ - Enter **crm** as your subdomain name e.g crm.yourdomain.com
+ - Enter **public_html/workice/public** as your sub domain Document Root
+ - Save it and access **http://crm.your-domain.com/installer**

+ ..
+ATTENTION:: The url **/installer** does not point to a folder so do not attempt to create a folder named installer

 Shared hosting with cpanel (ROOT FOLDER)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""

+..
+TIP:: Use this method only if you want to install Workice on your main domain e.g yourdomain.com

  - Upload the files to your server in the same location where public_html or www folder is located.
  - Do not upload it inside the public_html or www folder
  - Now move the **public** folder alone to **public_html or www** folder.
  - You can now access the web installer by visiting http://your-domain.com/installer

-Shared hosting with cpanel (Sub Domain)
-""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The steps below shows how you can install workice to be accessible via a sub domain e.g **https://crm.your domain.com**

- - Create a folder inside **public_html or www** e.g **workicecrm** and upload your downloaded files into the folder.
- - Go to sub domains on your cpanel dashboard and create a sub domain
- - Enter **crm** as your subdomain name
- - Enter **public_html/crm/public** as your sub domain Document Root
- - Save it and access **http://crm.your-domain.com/installer**

 Installation
 """"""""""""""